 A copy of any notice sent to Guarantor pursuant hereto must also be sent to the above address to: (i) Enron Corp., Attention: Corporate Secretary, Fax No. (713) 853-2534, and (ii) Enron North America Corp., Attention: Assistant General Counsel, Trading Group, Fax No. (713) 646-4818.

+A copy of any notice sent to Counterparty pursuant hereto must also be sent to the above address to The Bear Stearns Companies Inc., Attention: General Counsel, Fax No. (212) 272-6594.

 Notice given by personal delivery or mail shall be effective upon actual receipt.
 Notice given by telegram or telecopier shall be effective upon actual receipt if received during the recipient's normal business hours, or at the beginning of the recipient's next business day after receipt if not received during the recipient's normal business hours.
 Any party may change any address to which Notice is to be given to it by giving notice as provided above of such change of address.

 Guarantor hereby authorizes Counterparty to accept facsimile copies of this or any other document or instruction as if it were the original and to accept signatures on facsimiles as if they were originals.